 2. Stop running Steam as administrator

-- Open the Compatibility tab > make sure to have the box next to Run this program in compatibility mode for and Run this program as an administrator unchecked.
+- Open the Compatibility tab, then make sure to have the box next to Run this program as an administrator unchecked.

-- Press OK > run Steam and see if this fixed the issue.
+- Press OK, and run Steam to see if this fixed the issue.

 3. Update video card driver

-- Expand the Display Adapters category in the Device Manager > right click on your video card and select Update Driver.
+- Expand the Display Adapters category, then right-click on your video card, and choose to Update driver.

-- Wait for the update to install > restart your computer to see if it fixed the issue.
+- Wait for the update to install, and restart your PC to see if it fixed the issue.

 4. Reinstall Steam

 - Press on the Windows key, type Control Panel, then navigate to the first result.